Physical Exam for a Child with Congenital Heart Disease

 The jugular veins and the carotid arteries are located on either side of the neck.
 The jugular veins bring blood from the head back to the heart for a new supply of oxygen.
 The carotid arteries take oxygen-rich (red) blood back to the brain.
 Veins and arteries that are easily visible in the neck while a child is resting may be a sign that the heart isn't pumping blood well.

 Abnormal sounds may be heard in the lungs when heart disease is present.
 Fluid may build up in the lungs with some heart problems.
 Your child's healthcare provider will hear crackles, congestion, or other moist or "wet" sounds.
-Both lungs should have sounds that mean good airflow through them.
+Both lungs should have sounds that mean good airflow is moving through them.
 Breathing sounds that are not as clear or strong in one lung as in another will need further assessment.
 The provider will also count the breathing rate.
 Fluid in the lungs may cause a child to breathe faster than normal.

 The belly (abdomen)